yhs0602/minecraft-simulator-benchmark/README.md

-# Malmö vs Craftground Performance Comparison experiment
+# Optimizing Minecraft Simulations: Performance Comparison between Malmö and CraftGround
-This experiment compares the performance of Malmö and Craftground in terms of FPS and memory usage.
-Here we use MineRL which is based on Malmö, because MineRL is most widely used in the research community.
+This experiment compares the performance of [Malmö](https://github.com/microsoft/malmo) and [Craftground](https://github.com/yhs0602/CraftGround) in terms of FPS and memory usage.
+Here we use [MineRL](https://github.com/minerllabs/minerl) which is based on Malmö, because MineRL is most widely used in the research community.

-# Performance Comparison
+## Caveats
+While CraftGround shows significant performance improvements in certain scenarios, there are some caveats to consider:

+1. **Feature Gaps**
+   - CraftGround currently does not support some advanced features available in Malmö-based environments, such as multi-agent scenarios, custom mission scripting, or integration with specific competitions like IGLU 2021.
+   - The API interface of CraftGround differs significantly from Malmö, requiring users to adapt their codebase to use it effectively.
+2. **Experimental Nature**:
+    - CraftGround is a relatively new framework and is still under active development.
+As a result, some features may be less stable or lack documentation compared to mature Malmö-based environments.
+    - Certain optimizations, such as ZeroCopy mode, achieve high performance by bypassing abstractions and safety checks, which might introduce unexpected behavior in complex scenarios.
+    - The ecosystem and community support for CraftGround are still growing, and users may encounter fewer readily available resources or troubleshooting guides compared to MineRL or Malmö.

 ## Configurations
 - Targets: Malmö(MineRL 0.4.4, MineRL 1.0.0) vs Craftground RAW vs Craftground ZeroCopy
 - Steps: 100_000